-Previously known as Sunset Bike House, Ratio Cycling on N. Wilton Pl. is all about bringing people together under the same room for the same goals: harmony and peak health.
+Previously known as Sunset Bike House, Ratio Cycling on N. Wilton Pl. is all about bringing people together under the same roof for the same goals: harmony and peak health.
 Their cycling program is athletically oriented for this reason.
-Their standard is the Ratio Ride, but they also have a Ride + Build class that incorporates weights and a HIIT + RUN class that focuses more on interval circuits.
-If your favorite part of indoor cycling isn’t the exercise component, then the candlelit Vibe Ride is the ride for you — think of it as a moving meditation with downtempo beats and slower paces.
+Their standard is the Ratio Ride, but they also have a Ride + Build class that will lead you through a 30-minute high-intensity Ratio Ride followed by 15-minutes of strength training off the bike.

 When this La Brea studio joined the LA cycling landscape, it came in with a bang.
 Their self-proclaimed “more than just cycling classes” combine core work, circuit training, and indoor cycling into one muscle-blasting sweat session.
 And classes are rhythmic, meaning everyone moves together without competition or technology getting in the way of your workout.
 Plus, each class is geared toward mindful awareness and a specific intention, so you can set your fitness goal and then proceed to crush it.

 This place is just what it sounds like — a heated cycling studio.
-Warmed to an ambient 84°, this Riverside Dr. spot will have you breaking a sweat even before you start spinning those wheels.
+Warmed to an ambient 84°, The Sweat Shoppe will have you breaking a sweat even before you start spinning those wheels.
 Why heat?
-The heat at The Sweat Shoppe is a training tool to optimize athletic performance.
+The heat is a training tool to optimize athletic performance.
 To take things up another notch, try their signature Sweat Cycle class — it’s a grueling 55 minutes!